Check Your Debt to Income Ratio Before Applying for a Loan

 If you have a very high debt to ratio income, the chances are that you may be rejected by a lender rather than approved for the loan that you want.
 A high debt to ratio income can contribute to a bad credit rating, which often raises red flags with lenders who see you as high risk to lend to.

-You should seriously consider whether you can delay the timing of your loan application until you have improved your debt to ratio income.
+You should seriously consider whether you can delay the timing of your loan application until you have improved your financial standing.
 With the steps above you may see changes happen fairly quickly so if you’re able to wait just a few months until you’re in a better financial state, you could see your chances of loan approval improve.

 No comments yet.